RenneLab/CnR-flow/docs/source/task_setup.rst

     were sequenced on different lanes can be automatically recognized and combined (default: ``true``).
 For more information see:
     :ref:`MergeFastqs`.

-    .. note:: Note, for convenience, if the same file is found both as a treatment and control, the copy passed to treatment will be ignored (facilitates easy pattern matching).

-    .. warning:: Input files must be paired-end, and in fastq[.gz] format.
-       Nextflow requires the use of this (strange-looking) ``R{1,2}`` naming construct, (matches either R1 or R2) which ensures that files are fed into the pipeline as pairs.

 Executor Setup
 -------------------